 We've used World Nomads ourselves, and we highly recommend it!
 And so do many other travelers.

 Prices for World Nomads Travel Insurance tend to be on the lower side for shorter trips, and moderately priced for longer trips.
 The value is great, though, considering what you get for your money.
 Getting a quote is quick and easy.

 Travelex Insurance Services is part of the larger Travelex Group.
 Like many other travel insurance companies, they offer a variety of plans at different prices so that any type of traveler can find affordable coverage.
 Children are included for free when traveling with an adult in their family-friendly plans.

 The costs for the travel insurance policies from Travelex can vary because they offer many different packages.
 If you're after a budget-friendly and low cost policy, then you'll easliy find one.
 And their coverage is very good even at these low prices for most of their plans, too.

 RoamRight offers a variety of flexible insurance plans for travel medical insurance and/or trip cancellation.
 Prices vary by the type of coverage needed, as they allow customers to purchase specific options while leaving other, unneeded, options out of a plan which lowers the overall cost.
 (Don't need that accidental pregnancy clause?
 Leave it out and save some cash!)
 Also, children are covered for free if traveling with an adult.
 The company offers a 24/7 international call center for any emergency.
 Claims can also be filed online.

 RoamRight's prices tend to be a little higher than some of the other companies' offerings, but their value is still good becasue their policies usually cover more scenarios and pay out higher rates for claims.
 Their customer service is also exceptional, and they are easy to contact.

-This article is part of our Long Term Travel Guide entitled How to Plan a Trip Around the World.
+This article is part of our Travel Planning Guide.